Call Us On

 We may transfer personal information that we collect or that you provide as described in this policy to contractors, service providers, and other third parties we use to support our business (such as analytics and search engine providers that assist us with Website improvement and optimization) and who are contractually obligated to keep personal information confidential, use it only for the purposes for which we disclose it to them, and to process the personal information with the same standards set out in this policy.

 You are welcome to contact us to obtain further information about Company policies regarding service providers outside of Canada.
-See Contact Information and Challenging Compliance.
+See Contact Information.
 By submitting your personal information or engaging with the Website, you consent to this transfer, storage, or processing.

 Data Security